As Disney removes another Star Wars movie from its schedule, insiders explain why the process seems so messy

 Another day, another hitch in the process to make a new Star Wars movie.
 Per TheWrap, Disney has removed an upcoming Star Wars film originally set to land in theaters on Dec.
 18, 2026 from its schedule, replacing it with Ice Age 6.
 The movie was probably the long-incoming film about Rey (Daisy Ridley), who was introduced in the Star Wars sequel trilogy.
 That movie has gone through a lot of hiccups behind the scenes, with the latest being the exit of writer Steven Knight.

-Will the Rey movie ever come to fruition, or will it join the pile of forgotten or discarded Star Wars movies, including the never-made projects from the likes of Taika Waititi, Kevin Feige, Patty Jenkins,Rian Johnson and Game of Thrones showrunners David Benioff and Dan Weiss?
+Will the Rey movie ever come to fruition, or will it join the pile of forgotten or discarded Star Wars movies, including never-made projects from of Taika Waititi, Kevin Feige, Patty Jenkins,Rian Johnson and Game of Thrones showrunners David Benioff and Dan Weiss?
 Why is it apparently so freaking hard for the people at Lucasfilm to decide on their next move?

 The Hollywood Reporter polled some insiders on that question.
 It sounds like there may be some debate within the company about whether to make new movies with newer characters at their center, or to rely on nostalgia.
 “To make stand-alone movies or continuing the Skywalker Saga in any form is a fundamental question the company faces as it tries to move forward,” one insider said.